***2023 Recruiting – Now Accepting Applications***

 Do I have to carry my gear with me?

 It is expected that within approximately 45 minutes you would be en route to the search destination with your gear.
-Your gear should be packed and ready to deploy at all times.
+Your gear should be packed and ready to deploy at all times but for security reasons we don’t expect members to have equipment in their vehicles at all times.

 How much does it cost to join?